zyoninc/opinionated-meteor-application-template/README.md

 The [config](https://github.com/justinr1234/opinionated-meteor-application-template/tree/master/config) directory is intended to hold settings files.
 The repository contains one file: [config/settings.development.json](https://github.com/justinr1234/opinionated-meteor-application-template/blob/master/config/settings.development.json).

 The [.gitignore](https://github.com/justinr1234/opinionated-meteor-application-template/blob/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
 So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.

+Additionally external `justinr1234:` packages (`justinr1234:lib`, `justinr1234:golgi`, `justinr1234:menu`) are put in the `.gitignore` as well.
+This allows you to develop and make changes to these packages locally without accidentally commiting them since they live in different repositories.

+For example, if you wanted to develop changes to the `justinr1234:golgi` menu:

+1. From the directory that you have `opinionated-meteor-application-template`, clone the `justinr1234:golgi` repo into your packages directory: `git clone https://github.com/justinr1234/justinr1234-golgi.git ./packages/justinr1234-golgi`
+2. Make your changes to `justinr1234:golgi`
+3. Meteor will build using this package over the remote one pulled from Atmosphere
+4. `cd ./packages/justinr1234-golgi && git add . && git commit -m "Made some changes" && git push origin HEAD` (requires `origin` remote to point to your fork of `justinr1234:golgi` on Github).
+Then create a PR to `justinr1234:golgi`!

 ### Quality Assurance